lulzzz/documentation-1/docs/category/02_install_helm.md

   - '*'
 ```

-CD into the folder where you created the file and run the following command to create the 'cluster' admin role.
+CD into the folder where you created the file and run the following command to create the 'cluster-admin' role.

 ```bash
 kubectl create -f cluster-admin.yaml